833.200.0213

 10. Weighted Average Inventory Valuation

-Average Cost Method Formula
+How the Weighted Average Cost Method Works?

 As new inventory is acquired, add its cost to the accumulated total.
 As merchandise is sold or used, subtract the cost of those units from the accumulated total.
 The result is an ongoing average cost for all units in inventory.